GDMF520 - Other computer accessories SONY - Free user manual and instructions

 1 Press the MENU button to display the main menu.

-2 Move the control button / to highlight the main menu you want to adjust and press the control button.
+2 Move the control button down/up to highlight the main menu you want to adjust and press the control button.

 3 Select the sub menu you want to adjust and press the control button.